Autodesk-Forge/forge-api-nodejs-client/README.md

 // Generate a URL page that asks for permissions for the specified scopes. var authUrl = oAuth2ThreeLegged.generateAuthUrl();

-//Redirect the user to authUrl (the user consent page)
+//Redirect the user to authUrl (the user consent page).

 ```

 ##### Retrieve an Authorization Code

-Once a user has given permissions on the consent page, Forge will redirect
+Once a user receives permissions on the consent page, Forge will redirect
 the page to the redirect URL you provided when you created the app.
 An authorization code is returned in the query string.

 GET /callback?code={authorizationCode}